Go Back Go Back

 In a bid to reduce maternal and child deaths, the Government of Tanzania has committed to increase access to life-saving family planning services for an additional 4.3 million women and girls by 2020 from its current level of 3.8 million.
 By 2020, Tanzania will increase the availability of modern contraceptive methods at all levels of the health system.
 The government will specifically ensure the availability of at least three modern contraceptive methods at the primary level and at least five modern contraceptive methods at the secondary and tertiary levels.

 The government is also committed to scaling up the number of health facilities that provide adolescent and youth-friendly reproductive health services from its current coverage of 30 per cent to 80 per cent.
-The government has increased its budget for family planning services.
+The government has increased its budget for family planning services from Tsh.
+14 billion to Tsh.
+17 billion.
 In 2016/2017 Tsh.
 5 billion was allocated to the family planning budget.
-In 2017/2018 the government allocated Tsh.14 billion; an increase of 180 per cent.
+In 2017/2018 the government allocated 14 billion Tsh; an increase of 180 per cent.